jeyren95/px-react-capstone/README.md

 - In order to retrieve the game details, a `fetch` API call had to be made to the CheapShark API `deals` endpoint upon navigation to the page

 - The following additional queries were used to make the call:
-    1. id (which represents the deal id of the game)
+    1. `id` represents the deal id of the game

 ##### Example
 ```shell